q3769/chunk4j/README.md

   of the original.

-By default, a stitcher caches unlimited groups of pending chunks, and a pending group of chunks will never be discarded no matter how much time has passed without being able to restore back to the original data unit:
+By default, a stitcher caches unlimited groups of pending chunks, and a pending group of chunks will never be discarded no matter how much time has passed while awaiting all the chunks of the original data unit to arrive:

 ```jshelllanguage
 new ChunkStitcher.Builder().build()